Home

 When Creativity is Discouraged

 What I have learned after over thirty years of art teaching, is that art is therapeutic for many students.
 The application is generally as follows: A person will come to one of my art classes with the hope of relieving the creative hunger they have had for years.
 There is almost always a reason why the hunger was there originally and why it was delayed or squelched.
-Many times, unfortunately, it is an instructor who, by some condemning words, cause the person to give up entirely on any creative endeavor.
+Many times, unfortunately, it is an instructor who, by some condemning words, caused the person to give up entirely on any creative endeavor.

 And yet, the desire lived on within them.
 Many times, over a period of twenty or thirty years, that repression has continually existed and the person has regularly been frustrated by the urge to create and the brick wall that was built in front of that urge many years ago.